Steps in Purchasing Furniture

 After installation, purchasing agent should be notified if you want to make a change.
 There will be an additional charge for the designer, installers, and any additional product needed.

 The furniture installers are expected to carefully look over the furniture and report any problems to the vendor and the purchasing agent.
 However, we urge you to also carefully look over the furniture.
 Verify:

 - Drawers and bins open and close, lock and unlock

 - Keyboard tray moves and locks into position

 - Chair adjusts as expected

 - Check furniture for any tears, scratches or dents

-Report any such problems to the installer, if available and the Buyer.
-The Buyer will work with the designer for resolution and where appropriate, hold payment on items in question.
+Report any such problems to the installer, if available and the purchasing agent.
+The purchasing agent will work with the designer for resolution and where appropriate, hold payment on items in question.